pkarsy/AutomaticSchoolBellTimer/README.md

 - Very low cost (See the list with materials below)
 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.

-### STEP 1.
-Connect the electronic parts just the schematic in the start of the page
+### Step 1.
+Connect the electronic parts just like the above schematic.
 The instructions and the pinout are for the DEVkit-30pin board(is ESP32 based).
 For other boards see the dedicated section below.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly evan easier.
-As you can see we need the ESP32 devkit board, a DS3231 module and an SSR, and a quality USB **DATA** cable.
+We need the ESP32 devkit board, a DS3231 module a Solid state relay, and a quality USB **DATA** cable.

 Note that I only have tested (and I have tested it for years) the project with o [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
 It should work with a Relay 5V breakout (Not tested).
-See the dedicated section Relays and SSR for more info.
+See the section **Relays and SSR** for more info.

-### STEP 2.
+### Step 2.
 Tasmota installation.
 This is a very short guide, for more info go to the Tasmota installation page.

 Connect the ESP board with the USB cable to your computer.
 Tasmota supports a very convenient web based installer, so no need to install anything in your computer apart from the browser. **You may need to press the boot button when plugging the board to the computer.** Linux users may get serial permission error, you have to add yourself to the "dialout" group.